 Because the judge who presided at the trial of this case did not win a contested election conducted after the trial, that judge is no longer eligible to sit in the proceedings that will be conducted in this case upon remand.
-Accordingly, we need not address appellant's claims that the trial judge should be excluded from participating in proceedings on remand.
+Accordingly, we need not address appellant's argument that the trial judge should be excluded from participating in proceedings on remand.

 Appellant also asked us to consider an issue that came to counsel's attention after the trial was over, namely, whether the judge had an undisclosed conflict of interest because of the relationship between the defense counsels' law firm and the Prince George's County Committee to Elect the Sitting Judges.
-That issue was never considered in this case in the Circuit Court for Prince George's County, and we have been provided too little documentation to make a determination.
+That issue was never considered in this case in the Circuit Court for Prince George's County.
+This Court has held that a party's failure to move for recusal in the circuit court does not preclude us from exercising our discretion to review the issue on appeal.
+Scott v.
+State, 110 Md.
+App.
+464, 486 (1996) (a judge's failure to recuse is one of the "limited category of issues . . . which an appellate court ordinarily will address even though they were not raised by a party").
+But, in this case, we have been provided too little documentation to make a determination on this issue.
+We recognize, however, that a similar issue could arise again on remand, depending upon the assignment of the case and the identity of the attorneys conducting the new trial, and we provide these general comments for guidance on the topic.
+See Maryland Rule 8-131(a).

-But a similar issue could arise again in the future, depending upon the assignment of the case upon remand and the attorneys conducting the new trial, and we provide these general comments on the topic.
-The documents provided to us by appellant indicate that the pertinent judges' election campaign committee covered 19 circuit court judges, and defense counsels' firm had either donated or loaned substantial sums of money to the committee or performed legal services for the committee.
+The documents provided to us by appellant indicate that the pertinent judges' election campaign committee acted on behalf of 19 circuit court judges, and defense counsels' firm had either donated or loaned substantial sums of money to the committee or performed legal services for the committee.
 Affiliations of that nature between a judge and litigation counsel may implicate the need for disclosures and possible disqualification pursuant to the Maryland Code of Judicial Conduct.
 See Maryland Rule 18-102.11, relative to disqualification from hearing a case in which the judge's impartiality might reasonably be questioned.